-Tina McMechen holds a Bachelors degree in psychology, a Masters degree in Rehabilitation Counseling, and is a current doctoral student in educational leadership.
-She has over 21 years experience in the field of education, with a background in teaching, student services, and educational sales.
+Tina McMechen holds a Bachelors degree in psychology, a Masters degree in Rehabilitation Counseling, and an EdD in educational leadership.
+She has over 22 years experience in the field of education, with a background in teaching, student services, and educational sales.
 She is passionate about change management and believes leaders should view organizations from a systems (or holistic) perspective.

 She is delighted to be a part of the American SPCC and hopes to be a good role model for her young three children for activism through education.